 There is not a minimum period for which a property can be let out but the usual period of tenancy is 6 months which can then be extended or renewed.
 A longer period can be agreed but a landlord has better security in a shorter term let.

 When you let your property you will have various obligations which are laid down in law.
 With our fully managed service package, we put your mind at ease as we assist you in ensuring that you meet your legal mandatory obligations as a Landlord,as most breaches are classed as a criminal offence.
-These concern in particular;
+These concerns in particular are;

 a) Right to Rent checks & the Immigration Act 2016